kgashok/orientations/4PReport.md

 <p>2.
 Mentors will be challenged with PC 1.51 Problems  before Pre JCC  (They must solve all the problems before JCC)</p>

 <p>3.
-Mentors should be come up with their own custom points for standard problems including FizzBuzzPlus, FileSorter etc (The introduction workshop will be organized for them)</p>
+Mentors should come up with their own custom points for standard problems including FizzBuzzPlus, FileSorter etc (The introduction workshop will be organized for them)</p>

 <p>4.
 Mentoring with 1: 4 and they must be satisfy the following points :</p>
 	a.
 All the mentees should be through in PC-1 in CloudCoder